webvitalii/fortify/readme.txt

 = How to test what spam comments were blocked? =

 You can visit Anti-spam settings page and enable saving blocked comments as spam in the spam section.
-To enabled that you need to go to: WordPress admin dashboard => Settings section => Anti-spam Saving blocked comments into spam section is disabled by default.
+To enable that you need to go to: WordPress admin dashboard => Settings section => Anti-spam Saving blocked comments into spam section is disabled by default.
 Saving spam comments can help you to keep all the comments saved and review them in future if needed.
 You can easily mark comment as "not spam" if some of the comments were blocked by mistake.